g3tsyst3m/g3tsyst3m.github.io/_posts/2026-7-21-Using WebDav to Outsmart Smartscreen, MOTW, and that OTHER Alert.md

 ---
-title: Using WebDav to Outsmart Smartscreen, MOTW, and that OTHER Alert.md
+title: Using WebDav to Outsmart Smartscreen, MOTW, and that OTHER Alert
 header:
   teaser: "/assets/images/webdav_pic.png"
 categories: